-Prerequisite: MATH 1112 or MATH 1113, and CS 1300 or Departmental Consent
+Prerequisite: CS 1300 or Departmental Consent

 This course explores the three fundamental aspects of computer science - theory, abstraction, and design - as the students develop moderately complex software in a high-level programming language.
 It will emphasize problem solving, algorithm development, and object-oriented design and programming.
 The course assumes prior experience in programming.